Clara Estelle Baumhoff: Biography

-This society had no indebtedness, no paid officers or solicitors.
-It did more practical humanitarian work with a limited treasury and established more paid-up memorials than any other society of its size and kind.
-The local work owed much of its success to the Press and the hearty co-operation with other social agencies, which avoided duplication of work, waste of time and expense.
+The local work owed much of its success to the press and the cooperation with other social agencies, which avoided duplication of work, waste of time and expense.

-The International Sunshine Society did more for blind babies in a comparatively few years of its existence, than a century has otherwise seen done for this class of service.
-The "light hunger" of a blind child retards its growth and progress mentally, physically morally and spiritually.
-If it was not intelligently assisted to develop its mind, and thus given its birthright to become as sweet, lovable, bright and progressive as the sighted child, it would take later more time, patience, love, individual attention and mothering to help the blind child than a normal one.

-Clara Estelle Baumhoff was a charter member of the Papyrus Club, Twinkler's Club (both writers' clubs); was a member of the Mother's Circle of the Shenandoah School, as well as of various educational and philanthropical organizations.
-She contributed many short stories for children, valuable social service articles to leading magazines, and published her novel, That Awful Brother, full of humor and pathos, embodying much of her sunshine activities.
+Baumhoff was a charter member of two writers' clubs: the Papyrus Club and Twinkler's Club.
+She was a member of the Mother's Circle of the Shenandoah School, as well as of various educational and philanthropic organizations.
+She contributed many short stories for children and social service articles to leading magazines.
+She published a novel, That Awful Brother, embodying much of her ISS activities.

-She married Frederick W. Baumhoff, postmaster of St. Louis, and had three sons, Eugene, Frederick William Baumhoff, Jr (1893–1958) and Herbert, all serving during World War I. During World War I she was interested in war relief work and was one of the first women in St. Louis to assume an active part to aid the American soldiers in France.
+She married Frederick W. Baumhoff, postmaster of St. Louis, and had three sons, Eugene, Frederick William Baumhoff, Jr (1893–1958) and Herbert, all serving during World War I. During World War I, she was interested in war relief work and was one of the first women in St. Louis to assume an active part to aid the American soldiers in France.
 She lived at 3501 Victor Street, St. Louis, and died on March 27, 1919.
 She is buried at Bellefontaine Cemetery, St. Louis.